How to Crop and Resize Videos Using FFmpeg

 With the popularity of video content, it is estimated that video streaming and video downloads will contribute to 82% of global internet traffic in 2022.
 This makes cropping videos into different aspect ratios to meet the video specifications of different platforms like Youtube, Instagram, TikTok, Facebook, etc. a day-to-day task for video editors, content creators, and small business owners.

-In this tutorial, we’ll learn how to use FFmpeg to crop or resize videos to fit different aspect ratios or remove unwanted black borders.
+In this tutorial, we’ll learn how to use FFmpeg to crop and resize videos to fit different aspect ratios or remove unwanted black borders.

 What is FFmpeg